ThanhVinh-source/Entity-Resolution/README.md

 Which company matched to Amazon E Store, and why?
 List the records that still need manual review.
 Explain why a candidate was not selected as the final match.
+Which SHAP features contributed most to a match decision?
 Which suppliers were matched from multiple input company names?
 ```